enhuiz/langevin-dynamics-and-score-matching/README.md

 ## Demo (with carefully tuned parameters)

-Left: sample from the real pixel distribution
+- Left: sample from the real pixel distribution
-Right: sample by Langevin dynamics based on the score function learnt by denoising score matching.
+- Right: sample using Langevin dynamics based on the score function learnt via denoising score matching.

 ### Ring